On Threefolds Isogenous to a Product of Curves: Galois coverings of Riemann surfaces

 \section{Galois coverings of Riemann surfaces}

-In this section we recall some principles of group actions on compact Riemann surfaces that we use throughout the paper.
+In this section we recall some principles of group actions on compact Riemann surfaces that we will use throughout the article.
 In the first part we state \textit{Riemann's existence theorem}, in the second part the \textit{Chevalley-Weil formula} which describes the induced group action on the space of holomorphic $1$-forms.
-Due to a lack of modern reference, we present a proof of the Chevalley-Weil formula which is based on the holomorphic Lefschetz fixed-point formula.